How We Can #BeatPlasticPollution

 What Other Great Initiatives Are Solving Plastic Pollution?

-There are various products available today as alternatives to single-use cutlery made from virgin plastic and Narayana Peesapaty in India has taken these advances one step further and created Bakeys Edible Cutlery.
+Various products are available today as alternatives to single-use cutlery made from virgin plastic.
+Narayana Peesapaty in India has taken these advances further and created Bakeys Edible Cutlery.

 This company produces edible cutlery from sorghum flour and water, with no additional chemicals or preservatives.
-They are 100% natural, designed to be eaten after use and, if not consumed, will decompose within 3-7 days.
-Gluten-free recipes can be requested, as can additional ingredients (including spices and vegetables).
+They are 100% natural, designed to be eaten after use, and decompose within 3-7 days if not consumed.
+Additional ingredients (including spices and vegetables) can be requested for gluten-free recipes.
 It is hoped the market for these products could help Indian farmers to move away from rice farming, which uses 60 times more water than sorghum.

-In an effort to combat the widespread production of plastic water bottles and consumption of bottled water that often contains contaminants, a product design student from the Icelandic Academy of Arts has created a biodegradable water bottle.
+To combat the widespread production of plastic water bottles and consumption of bottled water that often contains contaminants, a product design student from the Icelandic Academy of Arts has created a biodegradable water bottle.
 Ari Jónsson has created an entirely natural bottle that holds its shape whilst full of water and yet rapidly decomposes once empty.
-The design combines red algae powder with water and the water within the bottle is also safe to drink.
+The design combines red algae powder with water, and the water within the bottle is also safe to drink.